tailwindlabs/headlessui/.github/CONTRIBUTING.md

 Global scripts, and some aliases:

-- `yarn install`: install all dependencies for all packages
+- `npm install`: install all dependencies for all packages
-- `yarn clean`: this will call all `yarn {package} clean` commands
+- `npm run clean`: this will call all `npm run {package} clean` commands
-- `yarn build`: this will call all `yarn {package} build` commands
+- `npm run build`: this will call all `npm run {package} build` commands
-- `yarn lint`: this will `lint` all packages
+- `npm run lint`: this will `lint` all packages
-- `yarn test`: this will `test` all packages
+- `npm run test`: this will `test` all packages
-  - `yarn test`: run all jest tests
+  - `npm run test`: run all jest tests
-  - `yarn test --watch`: run all jest tests in interactive mode
+  - `npm run test --watch`: run all jest tests in interactive mode
-  - `yarn test tabs`: run all jest tests filtered by `tabs`
+  - `npm run test tabs`: run all jest tests filtered by `tabs`
-  - `yarn test tabs --watch`: run all jest tests in interactive mode filtered by `tabs`
+  - `npm run test tabs --watch`: run all jest tests in interactive mode filtered by `tabs`

 Scripts per package:

-- `yarn react`: Prefix to run anything in the `@headlessui/react` package
+- `npm run react`: Prefix to run anything in the `@headlessui/react` package
-  - `yarn react test`: run all jest tests
+  - `npm run react test`: run all jest tests
-  - `yarn react test --watch`: run all jest tests in interactive mode
+  - `npm run react test --watch`: run all jest tests in interactive mode
-  - `yarn react test tabs`: run all jest tests filtered by `tabs`
+  - `npm run react test tabs`: run all jest tests filtered by `tabs`
-  - `yarn react test tabs --watch`: run all jest tests in interactive mode filtered by `tabs`
+  - `npm run react test tabs --watch`: run all jest tests in interactive mode filtered by `tabs`
-  - `yarn react build`: build the final artefacts
+  - `npm run react build`: build the final artefacts
-  - `yarn react lint`: validate and fix the react codebase using prettier
+  - `npm run react lint`: validate and fix the react codebase using prettier
-  - `yarn react watch`: start a watcher for the react esm build
+  - `npm run react watch`: start a watcher for the react esm build
-    - **Note**: this will be executed for you when using the `yarn react playground`
+    - **Note**: this will be executed for you when using the `npm run react playground`
     - **Note**: this is not required for jest.
 You will probably never need this
-  - `yarn react playground`: (alias) start a development server in the `playground-react` package
+  - `npm run react playground`: (alias) start a development server in the `playground-react` package
-    - **Note**: this will also run `yarn react watch` for you, which means that you only need to execute `yarn react playground`
+    - **Note**: this will also run `npm run react watch` for you, which means that you only need to execute `npm run react playground`
-  - `yarn react clean`: this will remove `dist` files
+  - `npm run react clean`: this will remove `dist` files
-- `yarn vue`: Prefix to run anything in the `@headlessui/vue` package
+- `npm run vue`: Prefix to run anything in the `@headlessui/vue` package
-  - `yarn vue test`: run all jest tests
+  - `npm run vue test`: run all jest tests
-  - `yarn vue test --watch`: run all jest tests in interactive mode
+  - `npm run vue test --watch`: run all jest tests in interactive mode
-  - `yarn vue test tabs`: run all jest tests filtered by `tabs`
+  - `npm run vue test tabs`: run all jest tests filtered by `tabs`
-  - `yarn vue test tabs --watch`: run all jest tests in interactive mode filtered by `tabs`
+  - `npm run vue test tabs --watch`: run all jest tests in interactive mode filtered by `tabs`
-  - `yarn vue build`: build the final artefacts
+  - `npm run vue build`: build the final artefacts
-  - `yarn vue lint`: validate and fix the vue codebase using prettier
+  - `npm run vue lint`: validate and fix the vue codebase using prettier
-  - `yarn vue watch`: start a watcher for the vue esm build
+  - `npm run vue watch`: start a watcher for the vue esm build
-    - **Note**: this will be executed for you when using the `yarn vue playground`
+    - **Note**: this will be executed for you when using the `npm run vue playground`
     - **Note**: this is not required for jest.
 You will probably never need this
-  - `yarn vue playground`: (alias) start a development server in the `playground-vue` package
+  - `npm run vue playground`: (alias) start a development server in the `playground-vue` package
-    - **Note**: this will also run `yarn vue watch` for you, which means that you only need to execute `yarn react playground`
+    - **Note**: this will also run `npm run vue watch` for you, which means that you only need to execute `npm run react playground`
-  - `yarn vue clean`: this will remove `dist` files
+  - `npm run vue clean`: this will remove `dist` files